-r of this Warrant for the purchase of shares of common stock of Franklin Covey Co. hereby sells ghts of the undersigned under this Warrant, with respect to the number of shares of common
+assigns and transfers unto the Assignee named below all of the ri nt for the purchase of shares of common stock of Franklin Covey Co. hereby sells lersigned under this Warrant, with respect to the number of shares of common

+stock set forth below:

 (Name and Address of Assignee)

 (Number of Shares of Common Stock)

-and does hereby irrevocably constitute and appoint purpose, with full power of substitution in the premises. attorney-in-fact to register such transfer on the books of the Company, maintained for the
+and does hereby irrevocably constitute and appoint purpose, with full power of substitution in the premises. attorney-in-fa ct to register such transfer on the books of the Company, maintained for the

 Dated:

 (Print Name and Title)

 (Signature)

 (Witness)

-NOTICE: The signature on this assignment must correspond with enlargement or any change whatsoever. n the name as written upon the face of the Warrant in every particular, without alteration or
+NOTICE: The signature on this assignment must correspond with enlargement or any change whatsoever. h the name as v written upon the face of the Warrant in every particular, without alteration or

-H-B-1
+H I-B-1